MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-expression-examples.md

 >  Available colors come from the .NET Framework KnownColor enumeration.

 ### Chart Colors
  To specify colors for a Shape chart, you can use custom code to control the order that colors are mapped to data point values.
 This helps you use consistent colors for multiple charts that have the same category groups.
-For more information, see [Specify Consistent Colors across Multiple Shape Charts &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/specify-consistent-colors-across-multiple-shape-charts-report-builder-and-ssrs.md).

 ###  <a name="Visibility"></a> Visibility
  You can show and hide items in a report using the visibility properties for the report item.
 In a data region such as a table, you can initially hide detail rows based on the value in an expression.